 - Avoid auto-apply on boards that ban bots or treat them as spam.

-| Rule | What to avoid | Better practice |
+| Question to ask | What to look for |

 Conclusion: personalization and compliance define strong European applications